Skip to Main Content

 A: The proceeds are used on book repairs and the purchase of new materials.

-Q: I have a large book collection which I would like to donate to the library.
+Q: I have a large book collection that I would like to donate to the library.

 A: Please contact Eliska Komarkova, the Content and Metadata Management Librarian to discuss.